go-graphite/go-carbon/README.md

 # in memory.
 This determines how often it will check FS
 # for new or deleted metrics.
 scan-frequency = "5m0s"
+# Control trie index
+#  This index is built as an alternative to trigram index, with shorter indexing
+#  time and less memory usage (around 2 - 5 times).
+For most of the queries, trie
+#  is faster than trigram.
+For queries with keyword wrap around by widcards (like
+#  ns1.ns2.*keywork*.metric), trigram indexi performs better.
+Trie index could
+#  be speeded up by enabling adding trigrams to trie, at the cost of memory usage (
+#  depends on the facotr, the memory usage of trie would be at least doubled).
+trie-index = false
+trie-index-with-trigrams = false

 # Maximum amount of globs in a single metric in index
 # This value is used to speed-up /find requests with